tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

 We have rounded up the Parameter values.
-We are aware of sub-ice elevations in Antarctica to -3,500m and possible sampling in the atmosphere above the elevation of the top of Mt Everest that would fail this Test but we support the odd false positive.
+We are aware of sub-ice elevations in Antarctica to -3,500m and possible sampling in the atmosphere above the elevation of the top of Mt Everest should fail this Test if captured as elevation rather than as distanceAboveSurfaceInMeters.
+Elevations below the maximum elevation yet above the local surface will be false positives.

 [🠱](#indexes-to-the-tests)
 ********************